Ensono/amido.github.io/docs/nx/next/plugin-template.md

 import TabItem from '@theme/TabItem';

-The Ensono Stacks Next plugin augments existing next projects with a custom Ensono config.
-Adding testing options, enabling a custom eslint config as well as adding next auth to a project.
+The `next` plugin contains generators to augment existing NextJs projects.
+Adding eslint rules, testing configs as well as installing and configuring NextAuth.js in your NextJs app.

-What benefits does it give you?
+Using a standard setup for your Next app ensures consistency and code quality across multiple applications quickly.
+NextAuth can also be quickly added to a project without costly configuration and setup.

 ## Setting up @ensono-stacks/next